EchterAlsFake/PHUB/docs/source/features/search.rst

 For instance, this query will be restrained to search in the French category.

-You can use multiple Parameters objects by adding or substracting them, e.g.:
+You can use multiple Parameters objects by adding or subtracting them, e.g.:

 .. warning::